shazam/shazamcrest/README.md

     "streetNumber...&gt; but was:&lt;... "streetName": "Via [Veneto]",
     "streetNumber...&gt;</pre>

-When the comparison result is a no match, the exception thrown is a ComparisonFailure, which can be used by IDEs like Eclipse and
- IntelliJ to display a visual representation of the differences.
+The exception thrown is a ComparisonFailure which can be used by IDEs like Eclipse and IntelliJ to display a visual representation of the differences.

 ![Comparison failure diagnostic](http://tech.shazam.com/wp-content/uploads/2013/08/Screenshot.png)